LuiseFreese/blog/5-commands-I-tried-in-CLIMicrosoft365-and-fell-in-love-with-it.md

 ![obtain environment name in PA URL](https://github.com/LuiseFreese/blog/blob/main/media/5-commands-in-CLIMicrosoft365-to-fall-in-love-with/url-powerapps.png)

 * Copy this Tenant ID
-* Replace `<name of your default environment>`with the Tenant ID
+* Replace `<name of your default environment>`with this Tenant ID
 * Run the command

 ## Get a list of users

-Obtaining a list if users on a specific SharePoint website will be helpful to get their IDs.
+Obtaining a list of users on a specific SharePoint website will be helpful to get their IDs.

-Run `m365 spo user list --webUrl "https://m365princess.sharepoint.com/sites/m365princess"` by replacing my webUrl with the tenant you are logged in and a site you want to query.
+Run `m365 spo user list --webUrl "https://m365princess.sharepoint.com/sites/m365princess"`by replacing my webUrl with the tenant you are logged in and a site URL you want to query.

 The response will be something like this: